papit-fr/fsma/README.md

 The FSMMEA algorithm is generally faster than the SMA algorithm because of the computation ending sooner in case a temporary modulus is equal to 0.
-The impact of storing the last modulus and comparing the current to 0 is negligible.
+The impact of comparing the intermediary modulus to 0 is negligible.

 ## Performance analysis

 ### Counting instructions using Valgrind

-The binaries are compiled Clang 15.0.7 for target x86_64-pc-linux-gnu with `-pg` option Has expected, comparing the temporary remainder to 0 has a cost in terms of instructions.
+The binaries are compiled Clang 15.0.7 for target x86_64-pc-linux-gnu with `-pg -DNDEBUG` options Has expected, comparing the temporary remainder to 0 has a cost in terms of instructions.
 When no intermediate remainder is 0, the computing function itself execute 10.5% more instructions.
 In this case the percentage is constant.